 A good day begins with a proper and healthy breakfast.
 A piece of wisdom already espoused by my grandmother, and I continue to trust in it to this day.
-Is there anything cosier than getting up early in the morning and sitting under the sun, watching the world wake up and already exploring the forthcoming day in your head?
-And so, I’m sitting at the breakfast terrace of my hotel in Bad Gastein on this wonderful summer day, admire the beauty of the surrounding mountains, watch the people with the colourful backpacks embarking on their journeys and rejoice in finally being able to be here again.
+Is there anything cosier than getting up early in the morning and sitting under the sun, watching the world wake up and already going over the forthcoming day in your head?
+And so, I’m sitting at the breakfast terrace of my hotel in Bad Gastein on this wonderful summer day, admiring the beauty of the surrounding mountains, watching the people with the colourful backpacks embarking on their journeys and rejoicing in finally being able to be here again.
 There are really many wonderful places in our beautiful Alpine region, but this place has a very special kind of magic.
 Is it the incredible location at a steep cliff, the dramatic mountains all around us, the wonderful hotels and guest houses, which continue to tell stories from the days of a long-forgotten empire, or is it the constantly audible waterfall that crashes and roars right through the centre of the town?
 Perhaps it’s a blend of all of these factors, but the water definitely seems to play a crucial role in all of them.
-And it’s precisely this role that I want to explore further today.
+And it’s precisely this is the role that I want to explore further today.

 “Flying Waters” high up